gmullerb/react-reducer-provider/readme/reference.md

 * `initialState`: inception state for the component.
 * `name` (optional): constitutes the name that identifies the `SyncReducerProvider` or `AsyncReducerProvider`, which is useful when using more than 1 provider.
   * **developer must keep track of names to avoid overriding**.
+  * Internally, `SyncReducerProvider` and `AsyncReducerProvider` share the pool of names, i.e. when developing don't use the same name for a `SyncReducerProvider` and an `AsyncReducerProvider`.

 ```jsx
 <SyncReducerProvider